 Detecting fraud and improper payments.

 The Centers for Medicare and Medicaid Services (CMS) uses statistical analysis to identify fraudulent and improper payments made to healthcare providers.
-In 2018, CMS determined that 8.12 percent of all Medicare is the federal health insurance program for: people who are 65 or older, certain younger people with disabilities, people with End-Stage Renal Disease (permanent kidney fa...
-More payments were improper.
-In order to address this problem, CMS employs a testing methodology called Comprehensive Error Rate Testing (CERT) and uses AI to engage in predictive analysis of fraudulent and improper healthcare payments.
+In 2018, 8.12 percent of all Medicare is the federal health insurance program for: people who are 65 or older, certain younger people with disabilities, people with End-Stage Renal Disease (permanent kidney fa...
+More payments were improper, according to CMS.
+In order to address this problem, CMS employs a testing methodology called Comprehensive Error Rate Testing (CERT).
+They also use AI to engage in predictive analysis of fraudulent and improper healthcare payments.
 This process has saved the government approximately $42 billion, according to CMS.